To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 - Diploma Information

 Diplomas are ordered for all graduating students by the Office of the University Registrar.
 This takes place at the end of the term for a term's graduating class.
-Once colleges have posted grades, it takes approximately 8 weeks for graduates to receive their diplomas.
+Once colleges have posted grades (which happens the Tuesday after the ceremony weekend), it takes approximately 8 weeks for graduates to receive their diplomas.

 Diplomas are mailed to the graduates' DIPLOMA MAILING ADDRESS as it appears in their ONE.UF at the end of the semester.
 Students are responsible for correcting or updating their DIPLOMA MAILING ADDRESS as necessary.